 Angela Gresham, MA

 Anxiety is that uneasy feeling that you have when you're uncertain about a situation.
 It churns in the pit of your stomach and just won't go away.
 Anxiety thrives on your thought patterns; if you think negative thoughts, the anxiety increases.
 Isolation often accompanies anxiety; the feeling that no one understands causes you to feel alone.
 Yet isolation only leads to more feelings of hopelessness.
-Find relief from anxiety with these points from God's word:
+Find relief from anxiety with these 4 points: trust in God, pray, share the burden, and speak God's word.

 Trust in God